 The Yosemite Area Regional Transportation System (YARTS) is a regularly scheduled, fixed route, public transit system that operates year-round in the Yosemite region.

 YARTS provides service into Yosemite National Park and gateway communities in comfortable, air-conditioned buses.
-Ride YARTS to safely enjoy the scenery instead of watching the road.
+Ride YARTS to avoid traffic and safely enjoy the scenery instead of watching the road.
 All YARTS fares into Yosemite include the park entrance fee.
-See the ABOUT YARTS page for more general information about the YARTS service.
+See the about YARTS page for more general information about the YARTS bus service.
 Below you can find links to pages that address specific policies regarding the service.

 Bus stops and request drop-off policy